N5GEH/n5geh.platform/README.md

 Welcome to the quick setup of the FIWARE core on a Unix OS!
 With some minor changes to the docker files it might also work on a Windows OS but this is not tested so far!
 There are possibilities to run a sandbox with a Unix OS for Windows OS.

-**Note:** We mostly link, sum up and also copy official documentation written and published by the FIWARE (Future Internet Software) foundation for that we do not claim ownership.
-Furthermore, we used the the recipes created as part of the SmartSDK project (https://www.smartsdk.eu/) which can be found on github: https://github.com/smartsdk/smartsdk-recipes
+**Note:** We mostly sum up parts from the official documentation written and published by FIWARE for that we do not claim ownership.
+Based on our experiences from project phase 1, we provide configuration for a simple platform setup that runs out of the box.
+Furthermore, you might have a look at the SmartSDK project (https://www.smartsdk.eu/) which can be found on github: https://github.com/smartsdk/smartsdk-recipes

 ## Introduction